← Back to 史記

 退 使

 Ziying assessed the proper sequence and obtained the succession.
 He wore the jade crown, donned the splendid sash, rode in the yellow-canopied chariot, was followed by the hundred officials, and paid respects at the seven ancestral temples.
 Petty men took positions they did not deserve; none failed to suddenly lose their composure and abandon their duties.
 They sought daily comfort in complacency.
 Only Ziying could maintain long-term vision and reject shortsighted worries.
 Father and son wielded authority together, drawing power from their immediate household.
 In the end, they executed the treacherous ministers and eliminated traitors for their lord.
-After Zhao Gao's death, the wedding guests had not yet finished exchanging congratulations.
-Food had not yet been swallowed, wine had not yet touched their lips, when Chu troops had already massacred the Guanzhong region.
-The Worthy One appeared at Baxi Hill.
-In a plain chariot with hempen cords, he presented his imperial tally and seal to submit to the new emperor.
+After Zhao Gao’s death, before guest and host could fully exchange courtesies, before food could be swallowed or wine moisten the lips, Chu troops had already slaughtered Guanzhong.
+The True Man arrived at Bashang, and Ziying, in a plain carriage with white cords, presented the tallies and seals and handed them over to the emperor.
 The Lord of Zheng displayed thatched banners and phoenix-decorated knives; King Yan respectfully withdrew.
 A breached river cannot be dammed again; rotten fish cannot be made whole.
-He attacked Zhao, capturing nine cities.
-He attacked Wei, capturing ten cities.
+Jia Yi and Sima Qian said, “If Ziying had possessed even the talent of an ordinary ruler and had obtained only middling assistants, then although the lands east of the mountains were in turmoil, Qin’s territory could have been preserved and held, and the sacrifices in its ancestral temple need not have been cut off.”
+Qin’s accumulated decline was deep, and the realm was collapsing like earth and breaking like tiles.
+Even with the talent of the Duke of Zhou, there would have been nowhere left to display his skill.
+To blame an isolated man who had ruled for only a day was a mistake!
 Popular tradition holds that Qin Shihuang arose from wickedness, and Hu Hai carried it to extremes.
 This captures the essence of it.
 Yet he again blamed Ziying, saying the Qin territories could have been preserved.
 This is what is meant by not understanding the changing times.
 Ji Ji was enfeoffed at Zui; the Spring and Autumn Annals does not record his name.
-When I read the Qin records, especially the part where Ziying had Zhao Gao torn apart by chariots, I cannot but admire his decisiveness and pity his noble intentions.
+When I read the Qin records, especially the part where Ziying had Zhao Gao torn apart by chariots, I cannot help admiring his decisiveness and pitying his noble intentions.
 Ziying fulfilled all the duties of life and death.

 ← Previous Chapter